A new class of metrics for learning on real-valued and structured data: Application to ontologies

+Evaluating dissimilarity measures between consistent subgraphs is difficult because ontological annotations are usually class labels rather than attributes, and this excludes a classification-based evaluation from Section \ref{experiments}.
+Therefore, we use an indirect approach and assess the quality of the proposed semantic distance between ontological annotations (class labels) using domain knowledge on the set of protein sequences each of which has a consistent subgraph associated with it as a class label.

+In the first experiment, we take a set of protein sequence pairs with their class labels from the UniProt database and compare sequence similarity to class-label distance with a biologically justified expectation that the higher sequence similarity results in lower class label dissimilarity.
+Figure~\ref{fig:semantic_dist_ontologies} shows the relationship between sequence similarity and class-label distance for a set of three separate ontologies in the Gene Ontology \cite{Ashburner2000}.
+As expected, we observed significant difference for the two groups of sequences in each category.
+Statistical tests give $P$-values close to zero on each data set.

+In the second experiment we perform clustering of five species for which we could extract a sufficient number of class labels.
+Hierarchical clustering on the groups of ontological annotations (one group for each species) was used to form an evolutionary tree; for simplicity, we refer to the tree derived solely from functional information as a \emph{functional phylogeny}.
+A good class-label dissimilarity is expected to provide the same evolutionary tree as the one that has been determined by evolutionary biologists based on sequence.

-Using the MFO and CCO functional annotations our clustering approach did recover the correct relationships among species (Figure \ref{fig:goodtree}).
+Using the Molecular Function and Cellular Component functional annotations of the Gene Ontology, our clustering approach did recover the correct relationships among species (Figure \ref{fig:phylogenetic_tree}, left tree).
 This result is gratifying, especially as we might expect many similar functions to be present in the single-celled organisms (\textit{E.~coli} and \textit{S.~cerevisiae}).
-However, using the BPO annotations did not result in the correct phylogeny, as the positions of \textit{S.~cerevisiae} and \textit{A.~thaliana} were reversed (Figure \ref{fig:badtree}).
-The accuracy of the MFO and CCO annotations and the inaccuracy of the BPO annotations are consistent with the higher level of functional conservation for the MFO annotations \cite{Nehrt2011}, as greater conservation of function could result in more phylogenetic signal within this ontology.
+However, using the Biological Process annotations did not result in the correct phylogeny, as the positions of \textit{S.~cerevisiae} and \textit{A.~thaliana} were reversed (Figure \ref{fig:phylogenetic_tree}, right tree).

+The accuracy of the molecular function and cellular component annotations and the inaccuracy of the biological process annotations are consistent with the higher level of functional conservation for the less abstract annotations \cite{Rogers2009, Nehrt2011}, as greater conservation of function could result in more phylogenetic signal within this ontology.
 As a reminder, this algorithm only produces an unrooted topology among the species.
 It is up to the experimenters to root the tree with some expert knowledge, as we have done here.